EugeneEl/eugeneel.atricles/_posts/2017-08-24-Easy-localization.md

 That's why localization is must from start.
 If code has hard coded string instead of localization - pull/merge request must be rejected.
-Even when you leave your project - people supporting it will mention you in good way.
+Even if you leave your project before localizaion stage - people supporting it will mention you in good way.

 ## 2. Keep all localizations in code